JaniHonkanen/RabbitCall/README.md

 On Ubuntu Linux 18.04 using .Net Core 3.1, the performance is somewhat worse: 80 CPU cycles for C# to C++ calls, 260 cycles for C++ to C# calls, 500 cycles for passing short strings and 2000 for passing delegates.

+With Unity using IL2CPP, simple function calls are almost as fast as on .Net Core on Windows, while strings and callbacks are about twice as slow.

 On Mono, the P/Invoke calls used by RabbitCall are significantly slower than on .Net Core/Framework, and simple function calls may take hundreds of CPU cycles.
-This might not be a limiting factor in most cases, but you might want to use Mono's "internal calls" in the most performance-critical functions.
+This might not be a limiting factor in most cases, but you might want to use Mono's "internal calls" instead in the most performance-critical functions.

 ## Large project considerations